Kid clutter can be such a problem because kids’ toys, books, stuffed animals and plastic do-dads seem to accumulate overnight.

 Go for the low hanging fruit!

-- Missing pieces that make play difficult or impossible
+- Missing pieces or components that make play difficult or imposible

-- Items they your kids are too old for (if your kiddo is playing with the regular Legos, perhaps it is time to put the Duplos away?)
+- What your kids are too old for.
+If your kiddo is playing with the regular Legos, perhaps it is time to put the Duplos away?

-- Items your kids are done with – if the box it came in remains the most engaging part of play, let go of that toy!
+- Anything your kids are done with – if the box it came in remains the most engaging part of play, let go of that toy!

 Challenge your kids to quickly pick five things they are ready to let go of.